certicky/crowdsourced-geotracker/README.md

   - type: The type of the reported sighting, for example VEHICLES or AIRCRAFT.
 Accepts values enumerated in supportedTypes in settings.js. (required)
   - validfrom, validuntil: Start and end of the time period when the report is valid in second-UNIX timestamp format. (optional, by default the 1-hour period starting when the request is processed)
   - description: Short textual description fo the sighting. (optional)
+  - media_url: Url to an image of a Tweet that's displayed next to the report. (optional)
 ```

 ## Mobile App (React Native)